jmoggridge/ottawabeaches/README.md

      - *'Funding, Monitoring, Resources'*
        - Monitoring already being performed.
 Advisories are issued daily.
-       - I am personally contributing time for development and using personal resources as well as free software and hosting.
        - If the model is to go into action for public, would need to be maintained over time and updated.
        - I'm thinking about writing a grant proposal after building the models and a testing'
        - Possible COVID19 stimulus project for the City.